English diaspora: United States

-English Immigration began in the 1500s.
+English immigration began in the 1500s.
 Sir Walter Raleigh led expeditions to North America in order to found new settlements and find gold and named Virginia in honor of Elizabeth, the Virgin Queen.
 In 1585 Sir Walter Raleigh sent several shiploads of colonists to the 'New World', who settled on Roanoke Island.
 It was here that Eleanor White Dare gave birth to a daughter, Virginia Dare, the first child born of English parents in America.
 The first immigrants mysteriously disappeared and Roanoke was given the nickname of "the Lost Colony".

 English settlement in America recommenced with Jamestown in the Virginia Colony in 1607.
 With the permission of James I, three ships (the Susan Constant, The Discovery and The God Speed) sailed from England and landed at Cape Henry in April, under the captainship of Christopher Newport, who had been hired by the London Company to lead expeditions to what is now America.

-In 1630 another religious group left England in search of religious freedom.
-This group was called the Puritans who represented the next wave of English Immigration to America.
+In 1620 another religious group left England in search of religious freedom.
+This group was called the Puritans who represented the next wave of English immigration to America.
 The 'Great Migration' between 1620 and 1640 to America led to the establishment of the first Thirteen Colonies.
 It is estimated that over 50,000 undertook the 3000 mi journey to America during the Great Migration.

 The overwhelming majority of the Founding Fathers of the United States of America were of English extraction, including Benjamin Franklin, George Washington, John Adams, James Madison, Thomas Jefferson, and Alexander Hamilton.

-The table shows the ethnic English population in the United States from 1700 to 2013.
+The table shows the ethnic English population estimates in the colonies and the United States from 1700 to 1790.
 In 1700 the total population of the American colonies was 250,888 of which 223,071 (89%) were white and 80% were ethnically English and Welsh.